Skip to main content

 HTTP MethodGET

-The AI agent is the brain of the bot.
-It understands natural language requests and decides which tools to use.
+Type: agent The AI agent that understands natural language and decides which tools to use.

 You are a helpful telegram bot for performing actions on behalf of a user.
 You have access to tools to help you achieve your request.